rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/1-0-an-iterative-process.md

 Note that, since the resulting trace will be order-preserving, both options **can not be used to produce a post-order trace**.
-After all, a post-order trace is in conflict with the tree order of the ordered document tree - i.e. ancestors appear subsequent to their descendants - i.e. overall not order-preserving.
+After all, a post-order trace is in conflict with the tree order of the ordered document tree, in which ancestors appear subsequent to their descendants - i.e. overall not order-preserving.